QUEER JEWISH INCUBATOR

 I recently came out as Queer.
 The coming out process is exhilarating, alive, unleashing, challenging and at times, difficult to navigate.
 I want to connect with older Jewish LGBTQAI2+ who have come out or are in the process of coming out.
 I am looking to start a new havurah/group for (age 50+) to explore topics like understanding our culture, sexuality, gender (pronouns and beyond), relationships and partnerships, and other topics decided by the group.

-Ola is community health worker who loves working with grey areas and productive tension.
+Ola is a community health worker who loves working with grey areas and productive tension.
 They are focused on disrupting power dynamics and respectability in the social services, and working with people experiencing alternate realities.
 They work in the homelessness service sector and have experience in LBGTQ and anti-homophobia education, sexual health education and peer mental health support.
 They find community at the DJC and Narayever as well as the Winchevsky Centre.

 I am planning a Street Outreach Sukkot event to animate and inspire a radical Jewish response to homelessness and support our unhoused neighbors.
 This event embodies "Ma tovu ohalecha Yaakov" "How lovely are our tents and encampments."